Argentina · tool

 Local etiquette

-- •Dinner is typically eaten late, often starting around 9 PM or later.
+- •Dinner is typically eaten late, often starting around 9 PM or 10 PM.

-- •Tipping is customary; leave around 10% of the bill for good service, often in cash.
+- •Tipping is customary; leave around 10% of the bill in cash for good service, as it's often not included.

 - •Reservations are recommended for popular restaurants, especially on weekends.